wp-plugins/blogvault-real-time-backup/readme.txt

 1. Backup of all your WordPress sites managed from one location

 == Changelog ==
+= 1.16 =
+* Improving the Base64 Decode functionality so that it is extensible for any parameter in the future and backups can be completed for any site
+* Separating out callbacks gettablecreate and getrowscount to make the backups more modular
+* The plugin will now automatically ping the server once a day.
+This will ensure that we know if we are not doing the backup of a site where the plugin is activated.
+* Use SHA1 for authentication instead of MD5

 = 1.15 =
 * Separating to multiple files
 * Adding BVSecurity with limit logins